 "You can talk about the stats, but what matters is the final score," Pagano said.
 "We were four points short."

-You could see the frustration leaking from Andrew Luck's postgame appearance and tell how much it hurt.
+You could listen to the regret in the locker room and tell how much it hurt.